Carmustine (BiCNU ®)

-Carmustine is a chemotherapy drug usually given to treat lymphomas, myeloma and brain tumours.
-You should ideally read this with our general information about chemotherapy and your type of cancer.
+Carmustine (BiCNU ®) is a chemotherapy drug used to treat lymphomas, myeloma and brain tumours.

+This information should ideally be read with our general information about chemotherapy and your type of cancer.

 Back to top